romainsacchi/carculator/paper.md

 where several inconsistencies and unfounded assumptions in the fuel pathway of electric cars led to conclusions in contrast with the rest of the scientific literature.

-As a response to this situation, ``carculator`` has been developed to perform LCA of different vehicle technologies in a transparent, open-source, reproducible and efficient manner.
+As a response to this situation, ``carculator`` was developed to perform LCA of different vehicle technologies in a transparent, open-source, reproducible and efficient manner.

-``carculator`` is a fully parameterized Python model that allows to perform prospective LCA of passenger vehicles.
+``carculator`` is a fully parameterized Python model that performs prospective LCA of passenger vehicles.
 It is based on a physical model that sizes vehicles of different types and dimensions and calculates the energy to move them over a given distance based on a driving cycle.